IATA boss blames governments for prolonging travel crisis

-IATA Director General Willie Walsh, the former boss of British Airways owner IAG, expects positive data on vaccine effectiveness to convince governments to start rolling back restrictions.
+IATA Director General Willie Walsh, the former boss of British Airways owner IAG (ICAG.L), expects positive data on vaccine effectiveness to convince governments to start rolling back restrictions.

 "There is some good evidence there to be optimistic that, going into the second half of this year, we will see a better environment that will allow more people to travel," he told Reuters on Friday.